- The main advantages of higher education in Europe

 Let's note some features inherent in the European schools:

-- The vacation is much shorter than in Russia: summer (the longest) last only 1,5-2 months.
+- The vacation is short: summer (the longest) last only 1,5-2 months.

-Separately, we will mention a few of the most common secondary education schemes in Europe - Dutch (Dutch), French and German.
+Several of the most common secondary education schemes in Europe - Dutch, French and German-should be mentioned separately.

 - Secondary education in Holland